mp-se/gravitymon/docs/_sources/configuration.rst.txt

    :width: 300
    :alt: HTTP Headers

 You can define 2 http headers per push target.
-This is available via a pop-up window but dont forget to press the save buttons on the post section to save the values.
+This is available via a pop-up window but don't forget to press the save buttons on the post section to save the values.
 One common header is content type which is the default setting for http targets.